 Now I used the third duct tape color and cut a strip that was longer than the length of the folder by about two widths of duct tape.
 I centered this strip with 1/2 inch overlay onto the folder.
 Then bent it in half and sealed shut to create a border for the locker pocket.

 I repeated the above step to end up with both sides of the folder sealed.
 Then I finished the border on the top and bottom with a 1/2 inch overlay and folding in half to create a nice boarder for the locker pocket.

-The duct tape locker storage pocket is all done and can be hung up in a locker with magnets.
+The duct tape locker storage pocket is all done and can be hung up in a school locker with magnets.

+This craft serves as DIY locker decor and as a useful locker storage solution for important papers.
 Do you think you will try this easy duct tape craft to make a DIY locker storage pocket?
 I hope you child enjoys it as much as mine does!